RanuRanjan/TomtopClone/README.md

 # Day By Day Plan:

 So after exploring the website and their flow I first decided to make the structure of the website.
-On Day one i started working landing page where i faced lot of difficulties  in structring .Then I decided to work to first created small small section .All thing is going very smooth but On day3 when added js in webpages its not working .Then decided to  once again go through swanand sir lecture that help me alot in figure out where i am doing wrong .
+On Day One I started working landing page where i faced lots of difficulties  in structring .Then I decided to work to  created small small section then add it on last .All thing is going very smooth but On Day3 when I added js in webpages its not working .Then decided to go once again through swanand sir lecture that help me alot in figure out where i am doing wrong .Thanks masai team for giving such support.

 # Tech Stacks Used:
 ![image](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTm4xfaGnFTkxYnvblP_Gc16-muqLBI7x5lxWm2OQGt1clwWFi_aRBgESUJOZGaSUUSZZo&usqp=CAU)